 Extra care is required when boxing the corners with your overlapping rear panels and hook and loop.
 Ensure everything is fitted smoothly in the as-closed position before sewing.
 Double check that nothing has been accidentally shifted or bunched before trimming.

-Filling and Using the Dog Bed
+Filling and Using the DIY Fitted Dog Bed Covers

 - Open the hook and loop closure and reverse the cover right-side-out.